Skip to main content

 2. Profit margin is added on top

-Understanding how these two percentages work — and how they differ — is critical to making sure your estimates are accurate and profitable.
+Understanding how these two work — and why they produce different numbers — is key to making sure your estimates are accurate and profitable.

 Step 1: Markup — Recovering Your Overhead